Clear Skies (machinima): Production

-The first two films were created using Editstudio 5, CoolEdit 96, FRAPs, the Source SDK and PaintShop Pro.
+The first two films were created using Editstudio 5, CoolEdit 96, Fraps, the Source SDK and PaintShop Pro.

-For the production of the third film Chisholm used Sony Vegas Pro 9, Adobe Aftereffects, Paintshop Pro, Adobe Photoshop, Cooledit 96, FRAPs, IPISoft Markerless Motion capture, Softimage XSI, CCP's in-house "Melissa engine", used for their game trailers, and the Source SDK.
+For the production of the third film Chisholm used Sony Vegas Pro 9, Adobe After Effects, Paintshop Pro, Adobe Photoshop, Cooledit 96, Fraps, IPISoft Markerless Motion capture, Softimage XSI, CCP's in-house "Melissa engine", used for their game trailers, and the Source SDK.

 In January 2020, Ian Chisholm stated Clear Skies 4 will be moving away from the Half Life Engine.
 He plans to use the 3D animation software iClone7 for production of the latest work in the series.
 According to this post, the script is complete after 9 months of work.

 A few months later Chisholm posted a request for volunteers to work on the project.
 He estimates 2–3 years work will be required to complete the next movie.

 Reception

-The reception to the films, while mostly confined to forums of Eve Online, has been overwhelmingly favourable.
+The reception to the films has been favourable by Eve Online community.

 Notably, CCP have featured Clear Skies on the player news page and on the ingame news section.

 On the main distribution platform, EVE Files, Clear Skies has been downloaded via BitTorrent over 13000 times and Clear Skies 2 notes over 23000 torrent downloads.

 Within the first 24 hours since release Clear Skies 3 was downloaded over 5000 times via BitTorrent.
+Within 48 hours, Clear Skies was downloaded over 20,000 times.

 Massively.com's James Egan calls Clear Skies a "machinima masterpiece".